JIRA Software 7.5.x release notes

 Long awaited, events for creating and deleting issue links are finally here.
 You can use them while building your plugins, or to create webhooks to get informed about changes to your issue links.

 Code, code everywhere!
 We’ve added syntax highlighting for 25 more languages.
 Whether it’s python, C++, or Ruby you’re writing in, we’ll help you make it more visible.

-- You can now split an issue into several, with a simple right-click on the issue and selecting Split issue.
+- You can now split an issue into several ones, with a simple right-click on the issue and selecting Split issue.
 This feature applies to issues in the Scrum and Kanban backlogs.